andreypopp/K.jl/K.jl/test/kenum.md

 `!d` lists keys of a dict:

-    julia> using OrderedCollections: OrderedDict as D
+    julia> using K.Runtime: OrderedDict as D

     julia> d = D(:a=>1,:b=>2);